Physics-informed operator flows and observables: PIRGs and their properties

 where the RG-time is given by $t=\log k/k_\textrm{ref}$ with some reference scale $k_\textrm{ref}$.
 The field $\phi$ with the flow \labelcref{eq:dotphi} is the \textit{flowing composite field} or emergent composite \labelcref{eq:Meanphi}.
 We emphasise that $\partial_t \phi=0$ as $\phi$ is the variable in the Legendre transform.

 The important change of perspective advertised in \cite{Ihssen:2024ihp} is the following: the flowing field $\dot \phi[\phi]$ in the pair \labelcref{eq:PairGamm-phi} is at our disposal and so is the target action $\Gamma_T$.
 This flexibility can be used to construct a wide variety of target actions with the corresponding flowing fields.
 Limitations have been discussed judiciously in \cite{Ihssen:2024ihp, Ihssen:2025cff}.
 We recall the two important constraints, \begin{itemize} \item[(i)] \textit{Local} existence of $\dot \phi_k[\phi]$ in \labelcref{eq:dotphi}: One has to show that there is an operator $\partial_t \hat\phi_k[\hat\phi]$ leading to $\dot \phi_k[\phi]$, which is an inverse problem. \item[(ii)] \textit{Global} existence of $\phi_k[\varphi]$: Its flow is integrated from $k=\Lambda$ to $k=0$.
 The result has to be free of divergences. \end{itemize} These requirements and their implications are discussed at length in Section II in \cite{Ihssen:2024ihp} and further comments can be found in \cite{Ihssen:2025cff}.
+A schematic visualisation of the PIRG pair as well as allowed and prohibited choices are provided in \Cref{fig:SchematicPics}.
+Notably, different choices of PIRG pairs, lead to different results for the effective action.

-In the present work we elaborate further on these requirements in the context of the operator flows in \Cref{sec:Constraints+InitialConditions}.
+In \Cref{sec:Constraints+InitialConditions} we further elaborate the above requirements in the context of operator flows.
+Finally, \Cref{fig:SchematicPics2} illustrates how different PIRG pairs can be inserted into operator flows to derive the same physical observables.

 Finally, we would like to iterate the remark below \labelcref{eq:GammaIntegral} that in general, $\Gamma_\phi$ is not the effective action of the fundamental field, $\Gamma_\varphi$, rewritten in terms of the flowing field but a different generating functional.
 Still, it carries the same physics information as $\Gamma_\varphi$.
 Notably, we do not need to know the underlying transformation $\partial_t \hat\phi_k[\hat\varphi]$, \labelcref{eq:dotphi}, or rather $\partial_t \hat\phi_k[\hat\phi]$ for this setup to reconstruct physical observables: Correlation functions of the fundamental field can directly be recovered from the pair $(\Gamma_\phi, \dot\phi)$ using the operator flow, which is discussed in \Cref{sec:PIRGsforOperators}.